 The Aging Innovations Major Grants are intended to spur innovative approaches to improve community care integration; utilize technological advances; support family caregivers; promote strategies addressing direct care workforce challenges; and replicate/adapt evidenced-informed or evidenced-based program models.

 If you have questions or need assistance, contact Erik Torch, Director of Grantmaking.
-Round 1 Major Grants applications are due WEDNESDAY, NOVEMBER 1, 2017.
-Funding decisions will be made by November 30, 2017.
+Round 1 applications were due WEDNESDAY, NOVEMBER 1, 2017.
+Round I funding decisions will be made by November 30, 2017.